We will now begin discussing the development of the intermediate mesoderm

 We’re gonna start by discussing how the kidneys and suprarenal glands form.

-are both derived from the intermediate mesoderm
+Now, interestingly the renal and reproductive systems are both derived from the intermediate mesoderm

-and both are linked anatomically and developmentally.
+and both are linked atomically and developmentally.

 between the reproductive and urinary systems.

 In males, we have the reproductive glands and tracts emptying into the urethra along with the urinary bladder.